 Much of today's science-theology dialogue draws upon the developments in physics of the twentieth century.
 Dispute between science and religion did not end with the new physics.
-Paul Davis launched a counterattack, claiming that "recent advances in fundamental science are more likely to reveal the deeper meaning of existence than appeal to traditional religion" (Davis 1983, 8).
-Here I propose that the new physics may still raise provocative issues concerning methodological limits and divine action, but does not answer today's most pertinent questions about the divine.
+Paul Davies launched a counterattack, claiming that "recent advances in fundamental science are more likely to reveal the deeper meaning of existence than an appeal to traditional religion" (Davies 1983, 8).
+Here I propose that the new physics may still raise provocative issues concerning methodological limits and divine action, but do not answer today's most pertinent questions about the divine.

-The purpose of this article is to turn the emphasis in the science-religion dialogue away from focus on new science toward recent developments in human cognition.
-Science has been building on empirical evidence since the times of Galileo Galilei (1564-1641).
+The purpose of this article is to turn the emphasis in the science-religion dialogue away from a focus on new science toward recent developments in human cognition.
+Science has been building on empirical evidence since the time of Galileo Galilei (1564-1641).
 What are the underlying perceptions of religion?
-They may not play the same role as in science, but theology cannot ignore them in answering the question at the beginning.
+They may not play the same role as in science, but theology cannot ignore them in answering the question at the beginning of this article.
 How to experience the divine is the primary challenge of a person shaped by a present-day scientific worldview.
-Religious experience has been a topic of scholarly inquiry for more than a century (James 1902).
+Religious experience has been a topic of scholarly inquiry at least since William James's Varieties of Religious Experience in 1902.
 Such inquiry started out as a psychological enterprise and is an issue in modern investigations in the much broader context of "embodied cognition" (e.g., Damasio 2003; Clark 2016).
-Much of today's misunderstanding between science and religion results from ignoring a fundamental difference between of the perception from which each realm of knowledge originates.
+Much of today's misunderstanding between science and religion results from ignoring a fundamental difference between the perception from which each realm of knowledge originates.